kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-27-terrain-generation-in-rust-pt-1.md

 map” weirdness and allow the player to wrap around the map if necessary in the standard “fake globe but is actually a toroid” fashion.

-In the next devlog post, I will talk about the caching and storage mechanisms, as well as some differences between the Rust and C# implementations that were necessitated by Rust's borrow checker.
+In the second part of this devlog post, I will talk about the caching and storage mechanisms, as well as some differences between the
+Rust and C# implementations that were necessitated by Rust's borrow checker.

 ![hiive's Signature]({{ "/assets/images/signature-hiive.png" | relative_url }})